Best Medicare Supplement Plans of 2026: Top Picks Compared

 1. Determine your plan type first.
 Decide between Plan G (maximum coverage) or Plan N (lower premiums, minor cost-sharing).
 Your health usage patterns should guide this decision.

 2. Get quotes from multiple carriers.
-The same Plan G can vary by $50–$100/month depending on the insurer and your ZIP code.
-Always compare at least 3–5 quotes.
+The same Plan G can vary by $50 to $100/month depending on the insurer and your ZIP code.
+Always compare at least 3 to 5 quotes.

 4. Verify AM Best financial ratings.
 Stick to carriers with an AM Best rating of A (Excellent) or better to ensure long-term claims-paying reliability.

 5. Review household discounts.
-Many carriers offer 5–12% discounts if two people in the same household enroll together.
+Many carriers offer 5% to 12% discounts if two people in the same household enroll together, and some (like HealthSpring) stack online discounts on top for up to 25% total savings.

 Medicare Savings Tip